Weed Management

 Insect Management

-Chickpea leaves, stems, and pods are hairy and secrete malic acid.
+Chickpea leaves, stems, and pods are hairy and have trichomes that secrete multiple different organic acids, the majority of which consist of malic and oxalic acids.
 This makes the plant much less attractive to insects compared to other pulse crops.

 Cutworms can cause damage to newly emerged chickpea seedlings, and at times may require insecticide application.
 Below-ground feeding cutworms (pale western and red-backed) cut plants off at or near the soil surface while above-ground feeders (dingy and army) consume the plant foliage.
 The economic threshold is one cutworm per metre of a row in the top 7.5 centimetres (three inches) of soil when the larvae are still small (less than 2 centimetres or .79 inches long).
 Scouting for cutworms is often more successful in the evening when the cutworms come out of hiding to feed.

 Grasshoppers rarely cause damage to chickpeas and tend to feed on chickpeas only when other food sources are low or absent.
 Only in years with heavy infestations is enough damage caused to warrant an insecticide application.
+Weeds within the crop are often the preferred food source.
 If damage does occur it is usually only at the very early crop stage, and most likely along ditches and road allowances.
-Weeds within the crop are often the preferred food source.
+Rarely, late season feeding by grasshoppers will see them chew holes in pods to access and feed on developing seeds.

 Wireworms are the immature stage or larvae of click beetles.
 Wireworms tend to be more abundant in moist soils and the lower, more moist areas of a field.
 Although wireworms prefer grassy plants (cereal crops), wireworm damage has been noted in chickpeas.
 Wireworms tend to shred the plant tissue below the soil surface with wilting of the main central leaves as an initial symptom.
 Controlling wireworms requires the use of an insecticidal seed treatment.